Schedule Backup Overview

 The free AOMEI Backupper has Schedule Backup function included.
 To set up a backup schedule, click Schedule Off at the bottom of backup interface.

-In Schedule Backup Setting window, three option bars list on top: Daily; Weekly; Monthly.
+In Schedule Backup Setting window, four option bars list on top: Daily; Weekly; Monthly and Event Triggers.
 First let’s see how daily backup works.

 In daily mode, we can choose a certain time of a day for automatic backup.
 Or we can set up a time frame first, then choose the interval for each backup.
 For example, let’s set the time frame as from 12:00 AM to 10:00 PM.
 Then we select 2 hours in the drop-down list as the backup interval.
 Therefore, AOMEI Backupper will automatically backup in every 2 hours within the time frame above (12:00AM to 10:00PM).
 In this way, we can backup multiple times in a day.